- Describe the significance of experiences and activities for cognitive development.

 - Join activities, play with children, or read to babies when you have a chance.
 Structure your schedule so you have opportunities for quality time with children and staff.

-- Show staff that you enjoy your job and enjoy spending time with them!
+- Show staff that you enjoy your job and spending time with them!
 Have rich and interesting conversations with staff members throughout the week.
 Ask staff members to share some of the things they are doing in their classrooms and provide feedback.

 - Encourage peer-to-peer coaching and modeling, where staff play roles of both observer and care provider working together to strengthen experiences and activities.